DO NOT exceed 45 mph.

-WARNING: Always stand behind the control handle; never leave this position while cutter is running.
+WARNING: Always stand behind the control handle; never leave this position while the cutter is running.

 - Push cutter to the front edge of the stump.

-- Raise the cutting wheel off the ground 4" to 5" by pushing downward on control handle.
+- Raise the cutting wheel off the ground 4″ to 5″ by pushing downward on the control handle.
 Hold in position.

 - Start the engine.
 You must depress and hold the operator’s presence control.

-- While allowing the front cutter wheel to come into contact with stump, move the control handle back and forth (left & right) cutting 1" to 2" of wood each pass.
+- While allowing the front cutter wheel to come into contact with the stump, move the control handle back and forth (left & right) cutting 1″ to 2″ of wood each pass.

-- When finished, shut off engine, allow cutter wheel to stop, lock brake, park cutter.
+- When finished, shut off the engine, allow cutter wheel to stop, lock brake, park cutter.

 - When you want to cut smaller roots, it is more effective to do so before, rather than after, cutting stump.